mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 6. If AGameNetworkManager is set to use distance based relevancy, **the AActor is relevant if it is closer than the net cull distance**.

 ## Priorization
+Unreal uses a **load-balancing technique** to prioritize all AActors.
+It gives to each AActor a percentage of bandwith depending on the priority of the AActor.

+Every AActor has the default priority of 1.0.
+If you set an AActor's *NetPriority* to 2.0 then it will update twice as frequently as the AActors with a *NetPriority* of 1.0.

+## Actor Role and RemoteRole
+These two properties determine:
+- Who has the **Authority** over the AActor.
+- Whether the AActor is replicated or not.
+- The Mode of the replication.

+To check who has the **Authority** of an AActor, we have to check that the *Role* property is set to *ROLE_Authority*.
+If it is, then this instance of the Engine is in charge of this AActor.

 ## References